thesushilsharma/Modern-Profile/README.md

 This project relies on the following dependencies:

 - [Tailwind CSS](https://tailwindcss.com) - A utility-first CSS framework for rapidly building custom designs.
+- [Simple Icons](https://simpleicons.org/) - A collection of SVG icons for popular brands.
+- [Tabler Icons](https://tabler-icons.io/) - A set of open-source SVG icons designed by Tabler Icons.

 ## License